x684867/nemesis_server/src/nodejs/doc/api/zlib.markdown

       }
     });

-To use this module in an HTTP client or server, use the [accept-encoding](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.3) on requests, and the [content-encoding](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.11)
+To use this package in an HTTP client or server, use the [accept-encoding](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.3) on requests, and the [content-encoding](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.11)